 Good employee hygiene is integral in preventing food-borne illness outbreaks.
 The Inspector will check whether employees are following proper hygiene standards, including:

-Proper hand washing is also a key step in limiting food safety risks.
-Ensure that employees are following proper hand-washing protocols.
+Effective hand washing is also key to limiting food safety risks.
+Ensure that employees are following proper hand washing protocols.
 Hand washing stations must be clearly identified with proper signage, used only for hand washing and equipped with hot and cold running water, soap and paper towels.

 If not properly cleaned and maintained, the equipment can become a breeding ground for harmful bacteria.
 The Inspector will check that the equipment is maintained properly.
 Protocols include: